nmingotti/Cuis-Smalltalk-PostgreSQL/README.md

 ```

+## Security warning
+* The machines is used are mostly my office LAN so I don't need to worry too much about unwanted logins.
+That in general this will not be the case.
+A quick fix for this is to make Postgres port 5432 available only to localhost and
+then to reach your database via an ssh tunnel.
+This gives you encription and offloads the authentication problem
+to your server ssh, which is very strong on this.

+## Todo
+* Write a GUI for interactions

 ## How to run the tests
 * It is supposed you have a Postgres database on one of your computer where you can test.
 * In my case it is the computer called **db1**, there **Postgres-13** runs in a **Linux/Debian-11**.
-* **SECURITY NOTE**.
-The machine **db1** is in my office LAN so I don't need to worry too much about unwanted logins.
-That in general will not be the case.
-A quick fix for this is to make port 5432 available only to localhost and
-then to reach your database via an ssh tunnel.

 * log into **db1**, make a database **test1**, let it be accessible by the user **foo** who has password **foopass**.
 ```bash
 $> ssh p@db1